pdonias/image-fetcher/README.md

 }
 ```

-## Image name pattern
+## File name pattern

-The image file name needs to be a pattern in order to not overwrite the same file after each download.
+The file name needs to be a pattern in order to not overwrite the same file after each download.
 Pattern substitutions:
   - `#` → index of the download iteration
   - `{date}` → a string representing the current time

 ## `delay` vs `cron`

-To determine the download frequence of each image, you can use either the `delay` property or the `cron` property.
+To determine the download frequence of each file, you can use either the `delay` property or the `cron` property.
 - `delay` is simply a number of minutes between each download
 - `cron` is a [cron expression](https://en.wikipedia.org/wiki/Cron)